 Actually, one might say that’s only touching the surface of the communication process.
 For a business to work, communications must be effective.
 That is, people involved with a brand should understand each other, and have a common ground.

 In that sense, business communication is more about a process.
 One where relationships between a person and a customer, stakeholder, or employee happen.
 Phrasing this a bit, it is about building a relationship between several actors.
 That is a company, a leader, or a company department with a customer, stakeholder, or employee.

 It isn’t only a series of steps you mark on a chart with pretty designed steps to communicate something.

 It is more about engaging in a conversation through the power of a message delivered.
 One that arises from a method of communication that fits the need for deep connection.
-The method used vary depending on the level of engagement or detachment the relationship has.
+The method used varies depending on the level of engagement or detachment the relationship has.